-E-commerce sites can present a number of challenges when optimising for search.
-While each e-commerce website will have its own set of difficulties, here’s a run down of the more common issues facing e-commerce sites and how best to deal with them.
+E-commerce sites can present several challenges when optimizing for search.
+While each e-commerce website will have its own set of difficulties, here’s a rundown of the more common issues facing e-commerce sites and how best to deal with them.

 To prevent this from happening, end-of-line pages need to be redirected.
 Redirects should ideally lead to a similar product page or the category that the product was listed under.
 If neither option is possible, redirect to the homepage as a last resort.

 Server-side 301 redirects, which state that a page has been permanently moved to a new location, are best used for this as they pass on the value of the page.

 Duplication can be a massive issue for eCommerce sites.
 Duplicate content dilutes the effectiveness of your site as the domain value is spread across every URL of the site.

 Minimizing duplicate or low-value pages means that the remaining URLs will perform better within the Search Engine Results Pages (SERPs).

 Duplication arises when the same content is available via different URLs.
 For example as a result of product filters (A-Z, Highest Price to Lowest Price) or if your site is using session IDs to keep track of visitors, there are many causes so it’s worth more investigation.

 To determine whether or not your site is falling victim to duplication, you can run a site operator search as follows: